petrkeil/Blog/2015_05_18_Formats_in_ecological_journals/formats_in_ecological_jounrals.md

-# Support for LaTeX and open document formats in ecological journals
+# Do major ecological journals support LaTeX and open document formats?

-Last week I started to draft a manuscript that is heavy on the computation side and that uses large data.This requires everything to be well documented and organized, otherwise I get lost in my own code.
+Last week I started to draft a manuscript that is heavy on the computation side and it uses large data.This requires everything to be well documented and organized, otherwise I get lost in my own code.
 The real challenge is then to confront my analyses with the co-authors and, ultimately, journal referees -- a little request ("oh, it would be nice to add this or that" or "you've forgot to log-transform this") can easily force me to re-analyze everything.

 The best way to minimize the hassle and to prevent errors is to make everything transparent, [open and reproducible](https://ropensci.org/blog/2014/06/09/reproducibility/), and to link the the manuscript with the figures and tables produced directly by the code.
 An open framework that enables all of this is [LaTeX](https://en.wikipedia.org/wiki/LaTeX) with its `.tex` extension.